Angie Stone: Legacy

 Angie Stone has been recognized as a pioneer of both hip-hop and neo soul music.
-As part of the female hip hop group The Sequence, Stone became one of the first female rappers to have an original hip-hop record "Funk You Up" sell over a half of a million copies worldwide, as well as to be released on vinyl by a female act.
+As part of the female hip hop group The Sequence, Stone became one of the first female rappers to have an original hip-hop record "Funk You Up" sell more than a half of a million copies worldwide, as well as to be released on vinyl by a female act.
 "Funk You Up" has become one of the most frequently sampled songs in music history, most notably in hip hop music.

 In June 2021, Stone was presented with the Soul Music Icon Award at the Black Music Honors.
 In June 2024, Stone was inducted into the Women Songwriters Hall of Fame.
 An honorary member of Zeta Phi Beta sorority, she was also inducted at the sorority's Boulé in Indianapolis, Indiana in July 2024.
 In September 2025, Stone was selected for induction into the National Rhythm and Blues Hall of Fame due to her trailblazing 45-year career.